 Dr Hunter directs the Ambulatory Acting Internship, an intensive 4-week course taught by community physicians in all corners of the state that all UW medical students must take before graduating.

 As a float physician for primary clinics in UW Health system, Dr. Hunter fills in for clinicians who are on vacation or on leave.

 From 2009 through 2019, Dr. Hunter served as the Associate Medical Director of the City of Milwaukee Health Department.
 He continues to provide backup consultations on communicable diseases.

-In 17 years of medical practice, Dr Hunter has worked with underserved patients at Community Health Centers in Milwaukee and Rockford, volunteered at free clinics, and worked for a large group practice in a small clinic in South Milwaukee.
+Dr Hunter has worked with underserved patients at Federally Qualified Health Centers and free clinics in Milwaukee and Rockford, He also worked at an innovative nonprofit clinic serving elderly and disabled patients in Milwaukee and worked for a large healthcare system at a small clinic in South Milwaukee.
 Dr Hunter also taught a family practice residency .
 He completed medical school in Madison and family practice residency in Eau Claire.

-He is married to a general internist who does home visits.
+Paul is married to a general internist.
 They have 3 children.
-Dr. Hunter enjoys watching birds and coordinates birding events at Lake Park in Milwaukee.
+He enjoys watching birds and coordinates an annual winter bird count in southern Adams County.

 Lines G, Hunter P, Bleything S. Improving Treatment Completion Rates for Latent Tuberculosis Infection: A Review of Two Treatment Regimens at a Community Health Cente.
 Journal of health care for the poor and underserved.
 26548690